|Samaras A||Samaras B||Sprouts A||Sprouts B||Seedlings**|

 The class is led by two full-time, early-childhood educators.
 Thanks to this approach, teachers may tailor activities to different developmental stages or provide focused attention to the special needs of one age cohort as needed.

 Parents are children’s first teachers, and as such, they play a valuable role in the Sprouts classroom.
 Parents generally work 1-2 shifts per week in the classroom, depending on how many days their student is enrolled.
 Parent work in the classroom includes time actively teaching and interacting with the kids, as well as helping out with tasks like snack preparation and clean-up.

 Parents learn from each other and from the teachers — if you’ve ever been unsure how to handle a conflict over a toy at a playground, you will learn many techniques and have the opportunity to practice them frequently!
 It’s also a great way to get to know children whose strengths and weaknesses are different from your own child’s, which will expand your parenting toolbox.

 Sprouts supports children at any phase of potty training, including kids who haven’t started.

-Seedlings, using the anti-bias foundation gained in the previous year, apply more of the concepts of anti-bias and environmentalism to their outings and special events, which include litter hunts, vegetable gardening, GrandFriends visits, and service activities (as determined by each year’s families).
+Seedlings is an extension class for students aged 3 to 4 years old.
+Seedlings, using the anti-bias foundation gained in Sprouts, apply more of the concepts of anti-bias and environmentalism to their activities, which include litter hunts, vegetable gardening, and service activities (as determined by each year’s families).
 As anti-bias learning begins to flower into empathy, Seedlings gain a rewarding understanding of the service-themed curriculum.
 Seedlings also have a stronger emphasis on kindergarten readiness.